heckhardt/mde-encoding-eval/README.md

 ### Configuring and running the evaluation
 The runner is configured for a machine with at least 24 cores/logical processors.
-If this is not the case, adjust the `parallelism` and `maximumPoolSize` in `src/main/java/Main.java` accordingly.
+If this is not the case, adjust the `parallelism` and `maximumPoolSize` parameters in `src/main/java/Main.java` accordingly.
 `parallelism` represents the number of threads that will be used to run multiple algorithms in parallel, i.e., it should not exceed the number of cores and leave some headroom for the database server (if running locally) and operating system.
 `maximumPoolSize` should be **at least** as high as `parallelism`, otherwise some threads will be left waiting for a database connection to become available between iterations. _This delay is **not** included in the timing measurements, but can drastically increase the (already high) total runtime duration of the evaluation._